 Beaches in Tallinn

-The two-kilometer beach stretch is the longest and most popular of Tallinn’s beaches.
+The two-kilometer-long beach stretch is the longest and the most popular of the beaches in Tallinn.
 A section with fine sand begins right after the Olympic harbor.
 While it’s reserved for surfers, a more general beach stretch begins thereafter.
 St. Patrick's restaurant on the beach is a good choice to have lunch when spending the day on the beach.

 The nearest bus stop: Supluse puiestee